-Failure to follow the Charter of Kindness and Respect (which includes bullying, discrimination and harassment)
+Failure to follow the Charter of Kindness and Respect

+(which includes unkind/hurtful behaviour, bullying, discrimination and harassment)

-All members of the school community should be free from all forms of discrimination, harassment and bullying.
+All members of the school community should be free from all forms of unkind/hurtful behaviour, bullying, discrimination, harassment.
 Everybody must recognise and value that every individual is unique and treat people fairly and equally.
-People should therefore be kind and accept and respect individual differences and must not discriminate against, harass or bully any other person.
+People should therefore be kind and accept and respect individual differences and must not be unkind/hurtful, bully, discriminate against or harass any other person.
 Those who fail to follow the Charter of Kindness and Respect will be given a sanction based on the type, frequency and severity of the incident.